appanp/supply-chain-fundas/supply_chain_terminology.md

 **Put-away**: Put-away is a process that involves receiving inventory in a warehouse or distribution center, organizing it, and then storing it in its designated location.
 The goal is to ensure that the right items are stored in the optimal storage location and that they are easily accessible when needed.
 Put-away is a key component of an effective warehouse inventory management system and it can have a major impact on how quickly goods are located and retrieved.
 For more info, refer to [this link](https://www.cadretech.com/blog/warehouse-putaway-process).

-**Put-to-Light System**: Often referred to as “pick-to-light in reverse,” a put-to-light system uses light modules that direct operators to the correct location to sort, or “put,” items into.
+**Put-to-Light System**: Often referred to as “pick-to-light in reverse”, a put-to-light system uses light modules that direct operators to the correct location to sort, or “put,” items into.
 (As opposed to a pick-to-light system, where lights direct operators to stock keeping unit/SKU locations to select, or “pick,” items.)

 **Receiving**: It is the process of handling inbound inventory into a warehouse.
 This is a Warehouse operation.
 The warehouse receiving process involves several steps, including: